DannyBen/php-quandl/README.md

 limited to 300 by default.

-Note that currently Quandl does not support CSV response for this node so if `$quandl->format` is "csv", this call will return a PHP object instead.
+Note that currently Quandl does not support CSV response for this node so if `$quandl->format` is "csv", this call will return a JSON string instead.

 ### getList